-Web Browser - Firefox or Google Chrorme is recommended (this is a free downloadable program) - If you plan on using a browser supplied by your Internet service provider (for example, AOL or WebTV) make sure it is the most recent version.
-We cannot guarantee that all course features will function in all browsers.
+Web Browser - Firefox or Google Chrome is recommended - If you plan on using a browser supplied by your Internet service provider (for example, AOL or WebTV) make sure it is the most recent version.
+We cannot guarantee that all course features will function in all non-Internet Explorer browsers.

 Your course may require special (free) plug-ins to access Streaming Media, PDF files, or other web components.